PROJECT: Research on climate change, agriculture and food security in Africa

 The US National Science Foundation and CGIAR’s Climate Change, Agriculture and Food Security (CCAFS) programme are co-funding the research call.

-CDKN is supporting 16 awards on the implications of global environmental change for agriculture and food security in Africa, for a total value of £300,000.
+CDKN supported 16 awards on the implications of global environmental change for agriculture and food security in Africa, for a total value of £300,000.
 These 16 awards range from research on variable water security and its impact on African agriculture, to the productivity of forest ecosystems, to ecosystem services and future prospects for Africa’s drylands in a changing climate.

 For full details of the CDKN-supported research awards on climate change, agriculture and food security in Africa, download our pdf here.